Gainesville Healing House

 Yehudit Michalson-Hazan, RMFCI, RMHCI

 Yehudit Michalson-Hazan is a Registered Marriage and Family Therapy Intern (RMFCI) and Registered Mental Health Counseling Intern (RMHCI) who works with individuals, couples, and families to navigate the complexities of life, identity, and relationships.
 She graduated with her Master of Education (M.Ed.) and Education Specialist (Ed.S.) degree in Marriage and Family Therapy from The University of Florida.
 Her clinical training at both a psychiatric hospital and a local high school provided her with deep insight into the emotional challenges facing today’s youth and their families—insight that continues to shape her compassionate, grounded approach to therapy.
+She is trained in EMDR.

 Yehudit’s style is gentle, relational, and collaborative.
 She meets clients where they are, helping them explore the parts of themselves that influence how they relate to others and to the world.
 Her therapeutic work integrates Mindfulness-Based Stress Reduction (MBSR) and Internal Family Systems (IFS) to foster greater self-awareness, emotional regulation, and healing.
 She views mindfulness not only as a personal resource but as a tool for transforming the entire family system.